-This motherboard provides two CPU Slot 1s for Pentium III / II processors packaged in SEC cartridges.
+The ASUS P2L97-DS motherboard provides two Single Edge Contact (SEC) slots for Pentium II processors packaged in SEC cartridges.

-Pentium III / II Processor
+Pentium II Processor

-You should check to see that you have the following items:
+You should check to see that you have two sets of the following items:

-Two Pentium III/II Retention Mechanisms
+Pentium II Retention Mechanism

-Two Attach Mount Bridges (factory installed)
+Attach Mount Bridges

-The recommended heatsinks (see section on recommended heatsinks for more information) for the Pentium III / II processor are those with three-pin fans that can be connected to the fan connectors on the motherboard.
+The recommended heatsinks (see section on recommended heatsinks for more information) for the Pentium II processor are those with three-pin fans that can be connected to the fan connectors on the motherboard.

 WARNING!
-Be sure that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
+Be sure that sufficient air circulation is available across the processor's heatsink by regularly checking that your CPU fan is working.
 Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
 You may install an auxiliary fan, if necessary.